 Most people have trouble telling the difference between an authentic cameo and an inexpensive reproduction.
 There are a variety of factors that make a cameo valuable.
-With this guide, you will be able to assess your cameo jewelry from home.

 What Is a Cameo?